IBM-Blockchain-Archive/marbles/docs/config_file.md

 - This file has settings for your blockchain network such as IPs, port numbers, and certificates.
 - This can be found in `<marbles>/config/blockchain_creds_tls.json`.
 - You only need to edit/create 1 file.
 Details below.
-	- Tip: Use seperate files for seperate blockchain networks.
+	- Tip: Use separate files for separate blockchain networks.

 **If you are using the Bluemix Blockchain Service you will not need to manually edit these files**.
 You should have already downloaded this file from the service during the [install chaincode tutorial](./install_chaincode.md).